gbuesing/mustache.couch.js/README.md

 ```

 Note that show functions don't support response streaming (the view server buffers the output.)

+## Server-side vs. Client-side Templating

+When you stream out fully templated rows to the client, the user starts seeing content immediately.

+Compare this to client-side templating, which doesn't present content as it streams in -- you need to receive an entire JSON response before you can eval it, template it, and then add it to the DOM.
+If you're presenting hundreds or thousands of rows, there will be a long delay before the user sees any content.

 ## A Warning About CouchDB 1.1.0 ETag Bug